 Norway's Gold medal winning and at times controversial cross-country skier announces his retirement from the sport.

-One of the most famous faces in Norway, cross-country skier Petter Northug has hung up his ski boots after a series of setbacks and injuries cost him a place on the Norwegian Olympic team.
+One of the most recognisable faces in Norway, famous cross-country skier Petter Northug has hung up his ski boots after a series of setbacks and injuries cost him a place on the Norwegian Olympic team.

 After the Pyeongchang Games, Northug continued to struggle and this week called it quits at a press conference in his home city Trondheim.